mbround18/meilisearch-operator/README.md

 - Server
   - Generates a 64-char master key and stores it in the Server namespace and in the operator namespace.
   - Waits for `/health` before marking ready.
+  - On engine/database version incompatibility:
+    - If `spec.data.migrateOnUpdate=true` and a previous image is known, orchestrates a dump/import migration using two Jobs (old image to dump, new image to import), then scales back up; emits Kubernetes Events for start/complete/failure.
+    - Else if `spec.incompatiblePolicy=ResetData`, scales to 0, deletes PVCs, and recreates with a fresh store.
+    - Else, surfaces an error and leaves the pod stopped.
   - On deletion: removes operator copy Secret and fast-deletes related Index/Key CRs (removes their finalizers and deletes the CRs).

+## Metrics

+The operator exposes Prometheus metrics on `/metrics` (bind address via `METRICS_ADDR`, default `0.0.0.0:9090`).
+It reports counts of Servers/Indexes/Keys and per-index document totals labeled by namespace/server/index.

 - Index
   - Creates the index; optionally creates or adopts an admin key scoped to the index (`<uid>-admin`).